Maverick0351a/Oscillink/README.md

 This flexibility ensures Oscillink works with your existing stack without imposing a large dependency footprint.

 ### Option B: Cloud API (beta)
+Cloud is strictly opt‑in.
+The SDK never sends data anywhere.
 ```bash
 pip install oscillink
 ```